keptn/tutorials/README.md

 - **claat**: Holds the sources for the Codelabs as a Thing (Claat) CLI.
 - **codelab-elements**: Holds library elements for the codelabs
 - **sample**: Example tutorial in markdown format
-- **site**: Serves as the main folder where all Keptn tutorials are located (in the `site/tutorials` folder).
-This is the place where you can add your own tutorials
+- **site**: Serves as the main folder where all Keptn tutorials are located (in the [site/tutorials](site/tutorials) folder).
+This is the place where you can add your own tutorials.
 - **third-party**: Third party build files.

 ## Tutorials folder